virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterStart

-The event is related to starting environment (executed from the Virtuozzo PaaS dashboard) and is triggered after it.
+The event is related to starting environment (executed from the Virtuozzo Application Platform dashboard) and is triggered after it.

 **Event Placeholders:**